-Let’s get you the best open-ended toys your kids will grow with.
+Let’s get you a list of the best open-ended toys your kids will grow with.
 Does this sound familiar?
 Baby number one, you bought all the things.
 Child number two, you buy some things.
 Baby number three comes along, and you are ready to donate much of your toy collection.
 The solution?
 Open-ended toys your kids can continue to use as your family grows.
-With my degree in education and three boys now ages 6,8, and 9, I can confidently lead you to the best decisions.
-I’ve had a chance to see what one-year-olds love and what five and eight-year-olds still play with!
+There are different ways to reach young children; the best toys are gold.

 RELATED: Many open-ended toys we grow with begin at the toddler gift-giving stage.